hilbix/src/README.md

 sudo make install
 ```

-If this does not work, you need some more bootstrapping from CVS:
+If something goes wrong utterly and you need some more bootstrapping:

 ```bash
 cd DIRECTORY